garnajee/home-server/recyclarr-setup/README.md

 # Custom Script

-I create a Python script for importing custom formats.
+I created a Python script for importing custom formats.

 If you have specific requirements, you can use my script to import your custom format into Radarr/Sonarr.